 The biblical doctrine of “the husband is the head of the wife” is certainly related to the issue of abuse and domestic violence — especially by abusers hiding in the church.
 Wicked people take the good Word of God and twist and distort it to their own evil ends.

-[Note from Barb: this page was condensed and updated in Feb 2020; new links were added — the articles by Wade Burleson.]
+[Note from Barb: this page was condensed and updated in Feb 2020; new links were added — the posts by Wade Burleson.]

 For many victims of domestic abuse, beliefs about submission and headship within marriage are one of the things that locks them into the abuse, and at some point they want to examine and perhaps re-evaluate these beliefs in order to get free.

 But let us state what we embrace as our target mission.
 Here it is: